The Thrasher Group Inc. engineering firm's use of hyper-converged infrastructure evolved from backup to primary...

 storage to -- with the help of Ethernet switching -- a disaster recovery system.

 Thrasher Group has four Scale Computing HC3 clusters, with a total of 23 nodes with 92.5 TB of capacity.
 Two clusters reside in the data center in Bridgeport, W.Va.
-The other Scale HC3 clusters are connected by dark fiber and Brocade Communications Systems Inc.'s Ethernet switching to a disaster recovery (DR) site.
+The other Scale HC3 clusters are connected by dark fiber and Brocade Communications Systems Inc.'s Ethernet switching to a disaster recovery system.
 The firm uses Double-Take software to fail over and fail back between sites.

 The Thrasher Group does engineering for water, sewer, roadways, bridges and airports, in addition to master planning projects.